EZRA-DVLPR/ThesisProject/README.md

 ### Coq

-Currently using Coq for proofs for the thesis.
+No longer using Coq for proofs for the thesis.

 ### Dafny

-Might look into Dafny in the future.
+No longer will look into Dafny in the future.

 ### TLA+